muhd-umer/comyx/docs/source/research.rst

 Research
 ========

-The following research papers have been published utilizing **Comyx**:
+The following research papers have been published utilizing ``comyx``:

 * To be updated soon